 The participants and assorted hangers-on, including your shady blogging servant, were listening.
-Christian Soto, cash game expert and tournament debauch, was wedged into one end of the living room sofa, a contradiction in posture and attitude.
+Christian Soto, full ring expert and tournament debauch, was wedged into one end of the living room sofa, a contradiction in posture and attitude.
 His arm was comfortably, even carelessly thrown across the black leather back of the living room sofa facing the endlessly running but silent sports channel.
 Soto’s face, on the other hand, was tilted in a subconscious display of defiance that he was fighting to control.
 His mouth was contemptuous, his voice defensive: the midst of the struggle to keep one’s composure.

 Matt Berkey, mastermind of the Solve For Why Academy, evangelical health obsessive, and administrator of this palatial, half-decorated poker headquarters, loomed over his seated partner.
-(Las Vegas’ soldier of poker is nearly always at attention and uniformed for jumping jacks, while Soto is most often languid and prepped for World of Warcraft.)
+(Las Vegas’ soldier of poker is nearly always at attention and uniformed for jumping jacks, while Soto is most often languid and prepped for World of Warcraft at best.)
 The two instructors were nearly shouting at each other despite a physical distance of inches, and clearly a stray remark away from starting: a couple up in arms while the children sit riveted, unable to anticipate what might happen next.

 The evening prior, one of my students had made a questionable play, and this belated breakdown had broken out to everyone’s surprise, right before the third and final day’s lecture.
 With leverage having been met on the turn, Steve ripped in a weak hand (was it a bluff? a value bet? well, I’ll explain some other time) and was snapped off by a committed, better one.
 I knew Steve’s game and tendencies, and why he had done it, but I too was one of the children, and submitted to letting the parents test each other’s nerves rather than try to explain.
 Steve, normally voluble and fun, was quiet too, a little aghast at somehow having triggered such heated discussion.
 Matt, however, suffered from no such reluctance, and is not one to pull punches or spare his opinion.
 In addition to a forceful argument, he landed a few light ad hominems to the ad hoc discussion, while Soto, a mostly private and moody man who mostly keeps his own counsel, bristled and flinched intractably.